-The project is significantly contributing to sustainable development benefits besides increased income from sustainable use of natural resources.
-There is no political risk that may jeopardize the project as the general relationship between the two governments is at its best.
+The project is significantly contributing to sustainable development benefits besides increased income from intended sustainable use of natural resources when the energy saving stoves will be distributed and used.
+There is no political risk that may jeopardize the project as the general relationship between the two governments is amicable.
 Moreover, the various key stakeholders see that it is in their interest that the project benefits continue to flow hence there is currently no risk that the level of stakeholder ownership will jeopardized.
 Similarly, the existing legal frameworks, policies and governance structures do not pose any risk to the sustenance of the project even though weakness in the local governance structures may risk the peace in the region.